FAQ's

 Cat5e cabling system is capable of supporting gigabit - it just cannot be "certified" for this use.
 By comparison, Cat6 is designed specifically for gigabit, and as such, is certified to operate at the requisite capacity, but do remember that all patch cords, outlets, patch panels must all be rated at Cat6.

-Essentially, fibre optic cable is made out of a solid "rod" of extremely pure glass; this central "rod" or core is itself encapsulated within a second layer of glass called the ‘cladding’.
-The cladding protects the fibre and helps prevent light loss.
-It looks to the naked eye, like one solid piece of glass.
+Essentially, fibre optic cable is made out of a extremely pure silca or glass; this glass comprises of a “core” is itself encapsulated within a second layer of glass called the ‘cladding’.
+The cladding is designed to provide a “guide” for the light.
+Bare fibre looks to the naked eye, like one solid piece of glass.

-By sending millions of pulses of light every second, fibre optic cable is capable of transmitting far more information, for longer distances, in less time than conventional copper cabling, such as Cat5e or Cat6 or even the higher capacity Cat6a media.
+By sending millions/billions of pulses of light every second, fibre optic cable has much greater bandwith and is designed to transmit or carry far more information, for longer distances, in less time than conventional copper cabling, such as Cat5e or Cat6 or even the higher capacity Cat6a media.
 Furthermore fibre optic cable is totally secure, they are not affected by adjacent electrical cables, or for that matter affected by radio interference.